Efficient error and variance estimation for randomized matrix computations: Numerical experiments

-To evaluate the performance of the jackknife for matrices with different spectral characteristics, we consider the following synthetic test matrices from \cite[Sec.~5]{TYUC17b}:
+To evaluate our diagnostics for matrices with different spectral characteristics, we consider synthetic test matrices from \cite[\S5]{TYUC17b}:

-Here, $\xi,s\in\real$ are parameters, and $\mat{G} \in \real^{d\times d}$ is a standard Gaussian matrix.
-Our focus on diagonal test matrices is justified by the observation that the randomized SVD, the single-view Nystr\"om approximation, and their jackknife variance estimates depend only on the singular values.
-This statement relies on the fact that the Gaussian test matrix $\mat{\Omega}$ is rotationally invariant.
-We also consider matrices from application domains: \begin{itemize} \item \textbf{Velocity.} We consider a matrix $\mat{A} \in \real^{25096\times 1000}$ whose columns are snapshots of the streamwise and transverse velocity and pressure from simulations of a fluid flow past a cylinder.
-We thank Beverley McKeon and Sean Symon for this data. \item \textbf{Kernel matrix.} We study an RBF kernel matrix $\mat{A} \in \real^{1599\times 1599}$ assembled from the red wine data in the wine quality dataset \cite{CCA+09} from the UCI Machine Learning Repository.
-The data is standardized, and the bandwidth is $\sigma = 10$. \end{itemize}
+Here, $\xi,q\in\real$ are parameters, and $\mat{G} \in \real^{d\times d}$ is a standard Gaussian matrix.
+Using diagonal test matrices is justified by the observation that the randomized SVD, Nystr\"om approximation, and our diagnostics are orthogonally invariant when $\mat{\Omega}$ is a standard Gaussian matrix, which we use.
+We also consider matrices from applications: \begin{itemize} \item \textbf{Velocity.} We consider a matrix $\mat{A} \in \real^{25096\times 1000}$ whose columns are snapshots of the velocity and pressure from simulations of a fluid flow past a cylinder.
+We thank Beverley McKeon and Sean Symon for this data. \item \textbf{Spectral clustering.} The matrix $\mat{A}$ matrix from the spectral clustering example \cref{sec:spectral_clustering_numerics}. \end{itemize}